What Does Retirement Mean?

 Don’t forget to consider what your spouse wants, especially if they have not had a career outside the home.
 Very often when a spouse stays home, they have different ideas of what retirement means, so make sure you’re on the same page.

-Your retirement can change through time.
+Your plans can change over time.
 You’re probably looking at 30 years of retirement, so your definition of retirement will likely change.
 You’ll find new interests, lose old interests, and your health will change.
-You weren’t the same person at 50 as you were at 20, so why would you be the same person at the beginning of retirement as the end?
+You weren’t the same person at 50 as you were at 20, so why would you be the same person at the beginning of retirement as at the end?